SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 Fill in details for all the assets which must be created as part of the asset hierarchy.

 Start with the asset details for root asset model.
-Then enter the asset details for child asset models under the root asset.
+Then enter the asset details for child a models under the root asset.
-Next, enter the details for the next level in the hierarchy of child assets and repeat until the details for all the assets are entered in the CSV template.
+Next, enter the details for the next level in the hierarchy of subassets and repeat until the details for all the assets are entered in the CSV template.
 Save the CSV template in your system.